divergent190407-dotcom/TryHackMe-notes/networking/nmap-notes.md

 nmap -sT <target>
 * Completes full TCP handshake
 * Does not require root privileges
+* if we send syn flag set to a closed port, it will respond with a rst (reset) flag set.

 ### SYN Scan (Stealth Scan)
 sudo nmap -sS <target>